 - Operating support for Suncoast PACE, providing diabetes prevention and exercise programs to help improve quality of life and reduce unnecessary ER visits for PACE participants.

-Previous support includes capital funding for Suncoast PACE for building renovations and increasing physical therapy services, capital funding for much-needed repairs and upgrades to EPIC’s Mobile Testing Unit and operating funds supporting HIV prevention services.
+Previous support includes capital funding for Suncoast PACE for building renovations and increasing physical therapy services, capital funding for much-needed repairs and upgrades to EPIC’s Mobile Testing Unit, capital funding to upgrade EPIC kitchen facilities in St. Petersburg to provide hot meals for people living with HIV, and operating funds supporting HIV prevention services.

 Senior Citizens Services has generously provided funds for several of our Empath Health programs:

-- Empath Health Community Counseling received funding to provide 300 free counseling sessions to anyone in our community 55 and older impacted by grief due to COVID-19.
-This may mean the inability to hold a funeral, mourn with their community, see loved ones in the hospital prior to death, experienced grief in isolation, etc.
+- Empath Health Community Counseling received funding in 2020-2021 to provide 300 free counseling sessions to anyone in our community 55 and older impacted by COVID-19.

-The Florida Blue Foundation is a key partner supporting two innovative Empath Health programs:
+The Florida Blue Foundation is a key partner supporting three innovative Empath Health programs:

-- Suncoast PACE’s Healthy Living and Diabetes Prevention program, which is improving health outcomes by increasing access to healthy food, wellness coaching and physical activities for all PACE participants, as well as providing targeted diabetes prevention for individuals at increased risk of developing Type 2 diabetes.
+- Suncoast PACE’s Healthy Living and Diabetes Prevention program is improving health outcomes by increasing access to healthy food, wellness coaching and physical activities for all PACE participants, as well as providing targeted diabetes prevention for individuals at increased risk of developing Type 2 diabetes.